 American Express agrees to Cuba travel settlement

-MIAMI (AP) — American Express has reached a settlement with the U.S. Treasury Department over more than 14,000 tickets that were issued for travel between Cuba and countries outside the U.S.
+MIAMI (AP) — American Express Co. has reached a settlement with the U.S. Treasury Department over more than 14,000 tickets that were issued for travel between Cuba and countries outside the U.S., officials announced Monday.

-Those bookings were an apparent violation of the Cuban Assets Control Regulations, which prohibit any transfer or credit and all payments in which Cuba has an interest.
+Those bookings were an apparent violation of the Cuban Assets Control Regulations.
+The rules issued in 1963 prohibit financial transactions by banking institutions under U.S. jurisdiction in which Cuba or its citizens have an interest.